14 Apr 2020 by Olga Brighton

 Although the majority of travellers who found themselves stranded while away, have now managed to get home.
 The Transport Secretary, Grant Shapps, at the beginning of April, estimated about 300,000 UK travellers were still stuck abroad due to the COVID-19 pandemic.
-The Foreign and Commonwealth Office (FCO) has also recognised "unprecedented" international travel restrictions were making it difficult for people to get home.
+The Foreign, Commonwealth & Development Office (FCDO) has also recognised "unprecedented" international travel restrictions were making it difficult for people to get home.

 So what do you do if your trip is unexpectedly prolonged?
 As far as your travel insurance is concerned, if you had a policy in place for your original trip, then your first port of call is your current insurance provider.
 Many travel insurance companies are responding positively and providing free extensions on your policy for a limited period.
 However, what if you were one of the thousands who travelled without insurance and the coronavirus pandemic has made you think twice about the risks of travelling abroad uninsured?
 Or what if you decide that you are safer where you are, and prefer to extend your stay overseas?
 Especially as flights are at a premium.
 Fortunately, you still have options.
 Even though most companies do not provide cover once you are already away, a small number of travel insurance providers do offer travel insurance cover to people who have already travelled, including Globelink who have been around for almost 25 years.

 Read also: Your Travel Plans and Coronavirus Pandemic